VB-10,000 (ship): Operations

 VB-10,000 performed its first lift on 9 October 2010, a 1530 ST topside and jacket which had toppled during a storm at Vermilion 285.
 Approximately a week later, VB-10,000 retrieved a 2500 ST topside which had been damaged by fire.

 The Claw was used in 20 lift projects during its first year of deployment.

 Versabar sold the vessel to TCM 10000 Inc. in October 2020; T&T Salvage, the prime contractor for the salvage of the Golden Ray, also is one of the joint venture partners in TCM 10000.
-On October 27, 2020, VB-10,000 arrived in Glynn County, Georgia, for the purpose of removing the MV Golden Ray from the St. Simons Sound, where it has been turned on its side for more than a year.
+On October 27, 2020, VB-10,000 arrived in Glynn County, Georgia, for the purpose of removing the MV Golden Ray from the St. Simons Sound, where it had been turned on its side for more than a year.
 The crane had been stationed in Fernandina Beach, Florida, since July, due to salvage operations being put on hold due to the ongoing COVID-19 pandemic, as well as the ongoing 2020 Atlantic hurricane season.
 The final large section of the Golden Ray was removed in October 2021.